-1. Each section of this Court shall select its own presiding judge except that the presiding judge of the entire Court shall preside over the section where he or she resides and over any panel of which he or she is a member.
+1. Each section of this Court shall select its own presiding judge except that the presiding judge of the entire Court, may also be referred to as the chief judge, shall preside over the section where he or she resides and over any panel of which he or she is a member.

 2. Each section shall sit in panels of three judges each as assigned by the presiding judge of the section.

 3. If a majority of this Court or any section or panel thereof shall fail to attend any session of the Court, a judge who is present, or the clerk in the absence of all judges, may adjourn the Court from day to day.

 4. Sessions for hearing oral argument and for other needful purposes may be held by each section as determined by the presiding judge of the section.